sarwarzahan/catalog-rest/README.md

 It's happening due to invalid cache or some bug in PHP opcache.
 Deleting all files from "var/cache/dev" directory solves it.
 You have to delete every time you run kahlan test.

+- Sometimes doctrine cache throws 500 error.
+Run the command : php bin/console cache:clear --env=prod , If that does not solve the problem delete all files from "var/cache/prod" directory.

 ## Extra Tips
 -----------------
 - If you need to login in Docker container, use the following command: **docker exec -it symfony-webserver /bin/sh**